The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 ### Ranged Utility

 Lastly you can use this Enshroud for some unique utility optimization.
-Because Communio has a range of 25y you can plan an Enshroud windows around disconnect windows.
-Because Enshroud gcds have a 1.5s recast you will have to use a Shadow of Death to more comfortable move out of range.
+Because Communio has a range of 25y, you can plan Enshroud windows around disconnect windows.
+Because Enshroud GCDs have a 1.5s recast, you will have to use a Shadow of Death to more comfortably move out of range.
 A good example of this is in the first Endwalker Extreme trial.
 You can see Emiya Bolir perform this trick in this video: https://www.twitch.tv/videos/1231915656.

-Be warned that when doing it this way, you want to not over Shadow of Death and you also need to be able to perform all of your Reaping GCDs otherwise this is a loss over just using Harpe for the disconnect.
+Be warned that when doing it this way, you want to not over Shadow of Death and you also need to be able to perform all of your Reaping GCDs, otherwise this is a loss over just using Harpe for the disconnect.

 - - -

 ## The Filler Period

-While there isn’t much optimization or advanced theorycrafting here, I wanted to provide a little insight into what our filler windows look like:
+While there is not much optimization or advanced theorycrafting here, I wanted to provide a little insight into what our filler windows look like:

 ![](/img/jobs/rpr/even_to_odd_filler.png)